How to find your car’s service history

 How many miles should a car go between a service?

-In general, most car manufacturers recommend that you take your car in for a full service once a year or after driving 12,000 miles, whichever is sooner.
-Newer models may come with a built-in alert to notify you when it’s time, but if not, you can check your logbook to see when your next service is due.
+Newer models may come with a built-in alert to notify you when it’s time to book your car in.
+If not, you can check your logbook to see when your next service is due.

 What does FDSH mean on car adverts?